-- Department of Health advice on getting consent, including advice on consent and children and young people under 16
+- Department of Health advice on getting consent, including advice on consent, children and young people under 16

 - the code of practice that accompanies the Mental Capacity Act for when people don’t have capacity to make decisions

 - the Department of Health and Social Care's Transition: getting it right for young people for young people moving between child and adult health services

 - Department of Health guidance on Working together to safeguard children

 - Public health outcomes framework for England 2016 to 2019

 When using this guidance, remember that abuse and neglect: